SeaCache: Spectral-Evolution-Aware Cache for Accelerating Diffusion Models¶

 | DeepCache | Static | – | No | No |

-SeaCache is the first method to inject explicit frequency priors into cache reuse decisions.
-By reweighting features in the frequency domain to suppress noise and emphasize content, it enables caching schedules that more faithfully track the full-computation trajectory.
+SeaCache is the first method to inject explicit frequency priors into cache reuse decisions, suppressing noise and emphasizing content through frequency-domain reweighting to more faithfully track the full computation trajectory.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — Introducing spectral evolution priors into cache scheduling is a novel perspective; the theoretical derivation of the SEA filter is elegant.
+- Novelty: ⭐⭐⭐⭐ — Introducing spectral evolution priors into cache scheduling is a novel perspective; the theoretical derivation of SEA filters is elegant.

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Covers both image and video generation across multiple models, with complete ablations and thorough plug-and-play validation.
+- Experimental Thoroughness: ⭐⭐⭐⭐ — Covers image and video generation, multiple models, complete ablations, and extensive plug-and-play validation.

-- Value: ⭐⭐⭐⭐ — The plug-and-play nature and substantial performance gains offer direct practical value for diffusion model deployment.
+- Value: ⭐⭐⭐⭐ — Plug-and-play with significant performance gains, offering direct practical value for diffusion model deployment.